ignatandrei/console_to_saas/Chapter01/readme.md

     allContractors.Add(contractorDetails);
 }
 ```
-We were facing resolving the solution just with a list of sequence of operations without any control flow involved.
+We were facing resolving the solution just with a list of sequences of operations without any control flow involved.
 Great!

 **Download code**